Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 And that's really just about it.
 All that's left is determining *where* the object should move when it's off-screen.

-For this tutorial, let's make the object just move in circles.
-Let's keep track of the total time elapsed since the object was created, and use that to determine the angle of movement.
+To keep things simple, let's make the object move in circles.
+We can keep track of the total time elapsed since the object was created, and use that to determine the angle of movement.

 Add a private member to keep track of the time elapsed, and increment it in `_PhysicsProcess`: